hikkvat/python-tasks/README.md

 # python-tasks
-my solutions to exercises in the python course
+solutions to exercises in the python course